 If a patient wants the records and the doctor is on staff at the hospital where the patient was treated, the coordinating doctor may have to provide records from the office, the hospital, the laboratory, outpatient care, and, maybe, the pharmacy.

 You can be sure the locations don’t have the same billing or clinical system.
 And with legacy environments, gathering everything together is usually handled manually, which is time-consuming and runs the risk of creating errors that can be reported back to the regulatory organization and result in penalties.

 How automation can help

-If providers have intelligent automation, they can use Digital Co-Workers, or software bots, to automate manual processes, streamlining and accelerating the gathering and organizing of records.
-Intelligent automation is designed to help connect and retrieve information from disparate systems, log and audit the retrieval, collate the information, and even put that information into a common, centralized location from which patients can be given access.
-Intelligent automation can handle tasks repeatedly, at scale, without error, around the clock.
+If providers have Intelligent Automation, they can use Digital Co-Workers, to automate manual processes, streamlining and accelerating the gathering and organizing of records.
+Intelligent Automation is designed to help connect and retrieve information from disparate systems, log and audit the retrieval, collate the information, and even put that information into a common, centralized location from which patients can be given access.
+Intelligent Automation can handle tasks repeatedly, at scale, without error, around the clock.
 It can also put information into a more consumable format that’s patient-friendly.

 A tool for decision-making